wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 #	For more information: http://wangkejie.me/2018/01/08/remote-gui-app-in-docker/
 #	This was tested with remote accessing of a unix server from windows machine using Putty, \
-	but X11 needs to be allowed in Putty's setting "under SSH"even when connecting to it remotely via Putty)
+	X11 needs to be allowed in Putty's setting "under SSH"
 ```

 For Windows